I moved to Silicon Valley after graduate school, with pretty much just two suitcases and the ambition to start a company.

 The first lesson I learned is never to lose peripheral vision for unexpected opportunity.
 Nothing worked out as I planned.

-I focus on enterprise apps and technology, because I’m fascinated by how they change the way we live and work.
+I focus on enterprise apps and technology, because I want to improve the way we live and work.

 Both my companies were funded by Sequoia within a year of being founded.
 It really helped to partner early.
-Sequoia helped me grow from being a terrified founder into a confident CEO.
+Talking to Mike Moritz and Jim Goetz each week helped me grow from being a terrified founder into a confident CEO.
 I joined Sequoia with the goal of helping other founders in the same way.

 I’m originally from Pakistan and grew up in England.
 Neither of my parents went to college, and I was very lucky to get scholarships and grants to attend great schools.
 Being among such talented people was eye-opening, and it raised my own level of aspiration.
 It also convinced me not to follow a conventional path – I never shook the feeling of being an outsider.